kennyloeffler/1s_processing_documentation/README.md

 ## Audioreactive Shape

 This one was really fun!
 I love sound, and i love visuals.
 So i tried to combine both worlds, to create an interactive audio shape.
 I used the Sound library to get my audio-input from the microphone.
 For the interface, i used the CP5 library again.
-I wanted to controll every single dot, thats why i didn´t made the 3D-Sphere by myself, because i had problems to understand the mapping-function.
+I wanted to controll every single dot, thats why i didn´t made the 3D-Sphere by myself.
 The original sphere idea came from Daniel Shiffman ( https://www.youtube.com/watch?v=RkuBWEkBrZA&t=736s ).

 ![Circles-Finished](/images/3dshape3.png)
 Default View